gaopinghuang0/gaopinghuang0.github.io/README.md

 ## Getting Started
 ### Install dependencies:

+**Important for Windows**:
+Install ruby 2.4 from [rubyinstaller](https://rubyinstaller.org/downloads/) with DevKit.
+Then install the dependencies as below.
+If an error throws related to `eventmachine`, run `gem uninstall eventmachine` and `gem install eventmachine --platform ruby`, based on this [Github issue](https://github.com/oneclick/rubyinstaller2/issues/96#issuecomment-434619796).

-**Important for Windows**: install ruby version 2.3.3.
-Otherwise, the `eventmachine` gem is not ready for Ruby 2.4+.
+~~Do not install ruby version 2.3.3 because the `eventmachine` gem is not ready for Ruby 2.4+.
 See https://github.com/jekyll/jekyll/issues/7221.
-However, if I install ruby 2.3+, I need to install the devkit manually, which is not working on my current Windows 10 machine!!
-Therefore, stop working on Windows (as of 11/7/2019).
+Once installed ruby 2.3, we need to install the devkit manually.
+See this [document for DevKit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit) which is not working on my current Windows 10 machine!!
+Therefore, stop working on Windows (as of 11/7/2019)~~.
 ```bash
 $ gem install bundler  # bundler is a package manager for ruby, install it first if not yet
 $ bundle update & bundle install  # install based on Gemfile